 Litigation can get personal.
 Corporations have no personal feelings when they sue one another.
 But in some litigation it is friends or family going head to head in the Court room.
 It can be very emotional.
 Does your lawyer remind you when you are letting your emotions get in the way of logical decision making and losing sight of your own objectives?

 Sometimes the amount being claimed in litigation is ridiculous.
 You can be severely shaken by the amount claimed (or cross-claimed).
 But it may be just that the “jurisdictional limit” must be used.
 Is your lawyer experienced enough to let you know when the other side is using shock tactics?

 Sometimes litigation is commenced and then settled by the parties without their lawyer and so they wonder why they ever engaged one.
 This is not unusual, and it is a good thing.
-People often start litigation because they have argued themselves to a standstill and realise they cannot resolve it.
+People often start litigation because they have argued themselves to a standstill and realise they cannot resolve it alone.
 You can engage a lawyer to give your opposition the message that you will enforce your rights in Court if you have to.
-Can your lawyer negotiate an early, satisfactory compromise, or will they otherwise skilfully “soften up” the other party and get them back to the negotiating table so that you to get the deal done?
+Can your lawyer negotiate an early, satisfactory compromise, or will they otherwise skilfully “soften up” the other party and get them back to the negotiating table so that you can get the deal done?

-You must get a lawyer that will guide you through all these traps and pitfalls of litigation.
+You must get a lawyer that will guide you through the many traps and pitfalls of litigation.
 In order to achieve the best outcome you need a lawyer who will fight your case skilfully all the way to the hearing if necessary, and who will do it aggressively if necessary.
 Equally, it is important you have a lawyers who will also be able to recommend a reasonable commercial settlement if appropriate.